acadet/medoc/README.md

 	- path/to/somewhere
 ```

 As you may have seen, you can define an alias using two ways.
-First one is the simplest: just specify the path to your directory.
+First one is the simplest: just specify the path of your directory.

+Otherwise, you can use an array.
+Each element is either a directory or another alias.
+Medoc will jump to the first one, then moving to following etc.

-Other way is an array mixing aliases and directories.
-Use here existing aliases and normal directories.
-Medoc will get the job done for you.
+Whatever the method you use, Medoc will get the job done for you.